developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

-- When the Action value ***Enterprise Reset***- the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MIGHT be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.
+-***Enterprise Reset***- the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MIGHT be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.

-- When the Action value ***Factory Reset***- no additional Managed Configurations should be specified to provide additional information.
+-***Factory Reset***- no additional Managed Configurations should be specified to provide additional information.

-- When the Action value ***Full Device Wipe***- no additional Managed Configurations should be specified to provide additional information.
+-***Full Device Wipe***- no additional Managed Configurations should be specified to provide additional information.

-- When the Action value ***OS Update***- the additional Managed Configuration **Firmware Over The Air Configuration - Action OS Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
+-***OS Update***- the additional Managed Configuration **Firmware Over The Air Configuration - Action OS Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.

 Note that the Action value ***OS Update*** can be used to perform either an Upgrade or Downgrade operation on devices with Android versions older than 8.0, but can only be used to perform an Upgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do a Downgrade, the Downgrade does NOT occur on devices with Android version 8.0 or later.

-- When the Action value ***Verify Manifest***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Verify Manifest File** MUST be specified to provide the path and file name of the Manifest file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the verification.
+-***Verify Manifest***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Verify Manifest File** MUST be specified to provide the path and file name of the Manifest file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the verification.

-- When the Action value ***OS Upgrade***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
+-***OS Upgrade***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
 Also, the Managed Configuration **Firmware Over The Air Configuration - Action Upgrade Suppress Reboot** MIGHT be specified to determine whether a reboot should automatically be performed following an A/B upgrade.

 Note that the Action value ***OS Upgrade*** can only be used to perform an Upgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do a Downgrade, the Downgrade does NOT occur.

-- When the Action value ***OS Downgrade***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
+-***OS Downgrade***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.

 Note that the Action value ***OS Downgrade*** can only be used to perform a Downgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do an Upgrade, the Upgrade DOES NOT occur.